Yuanyang County, Yunnan: Transportation

 There is no train or plane available in Yuanyang.
 Taking a long-distance bus is the best way to get to Yuanyang.
 Normally there are three buses travelling from Kunming to Yuanyang every day.
-The buses depart from Kunming South Bus Station and arrive at Yuanyang Bus Station.
-It takes about 6 hours to get to Yuanyang from Kunming.
+The buses depart from Kunming South Bus Station and arrive at Yuanyang Bus Station which take about 6 hours.

-There are buses also travelling to Yuanyang from Gejiu, Mengzi, Jianshui.
+There are also buses travelling to Yuanyang from Gejiu, Mengzi, Jianshui.
 For tourists who would like to transfer from Jianshui, they could take a train from Kunming to Jianshu and then take a long-distance bus from Jianshui to Yuanyang.